 Preheat the oven to 350’F

-Combine all dry ingredients in a large mixing bowl (flour, flax meal, baking soda, baking powder, brewer’s yeast, sea salt, coconut sugar, lemon zest)
+Combine all dry ingredients except sugar in a large mixing bowl (flour, flax meal, baking soda, baking powder, brewer’s yeast, sea salt, and lemon zest)

 In a separate small bowl, pour in 1/3 cup of sesame seeds.
 Using a ¼ cup measuring cup, scoop the dough and gentle roll into a ball.
 Roll the dough in the sesame seeds and place on your prepared pan and flatten slightly.
 Repeat with all the dough.